Raúl Carrancá y Trujillo: Biography

 On his return to Mexico he moved to Mexico City, where he began his academic career as professor of the Faculty of Law at the NAUM, mainly as a professor in the area of Criminal Law and the Faculty of Economics.

-Some of the academic positions he held at UNAM were: first director of the Faculty of Political and Social Sciences, director of the Institute of Legal Research (after Institute of Comparative Law) and NAUM’S General Secretary.
+Some of the academic positions he held at UNAM were: first director of the Faculty of Political and Social Sciences, director of the Institute of Legal Research (after Institute of Comparative Law) and NAUM'S General Secretary.

 In the area of administration of justice was criminal Judge, Criminal Court Magistrate and President of H. Superior Court of Justice of the Federal District and Federal Territories.
-Among the cases he was responsible especially emphasized being celebrated Thurs criminal proceedings conducted Ramon Mercader, alias Jacques Monard, as the murderer of Leon Trotsky.
+Among the cases he was responsible especially emphasized being celebrated Thurs criminal proceedings conducted Ramón Mercader, alias Jacques Monard, as the murderer of Leon Trotsky.
 Meanwhile, as Chief Justice, noted for having launched by 1944 the "judicial tenure" in the civil courts.

 He was fellow and vice president of the Mexican Academy of Criminal Science and Counsel for the presidency.
 In addition, the French government named him Chevalier of the Legion of Honor.
 He died in 1968.

+The Case of Ramón Mercader

+On August 20, 1940, Carrancá was assigned to the case of the criminal Ramón Mercader, alias Jacques Monard, accused of the crime of Leon Trotsky.
+At his trial, Mercader claimed to be a “disillusioned Trotskyist”.
+However, the police and international media suspect that the assassination was ordered by Stalin.

+Carrancá decides to use the tools of psychoanalysis to question Mercader's unconscious and discover his “true” motives.
+Thus, during his incarceration, Mercader underwent an intensive program that included psychoanalysis and more traditional psychological tests.
+For six months, doctors met with him six hours a day, six days a week, spending a total of 942 hours with him.
+According to Leon Trotsky's biographer, “no psychological study of a political assassin of comparable magnitude has ever been made”.

+The doctors associated with the trial concluded that Mercader had developed a very active Oedipus complex in his childhood, which led him to feel a violent hatred for his father and for father figures in general - a murderous impulse ultimately directed against Leon Trotsky.
+In the end, it was on the grounds of an “active Oedipus complex” that Mercader was convicted.
+By this stage, Carrancá had been withdrawn from the trial for several months.